pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. method:: update(fontsize=0, text_color=None, border_color=None, fill_color=None, rotate=-1)

-      PDF only: Modify the displayed annotation image such that it coincides with the values contained in the ``width``, ``border``, ``colors`` and other properties, after they have been modified by the respective methods (like. :meth:`setBorder`, :meth:`setColors`, etc.).

-      It is ignored for widget annotations (use :meth:`updateWidget` instead).
+      Synchronize the appearance of an annotation with its properties after any changes.

+      You can safely omit this method only for the following changes:

+         * :meth:`setRect`
+         * :meth:`setFlasgs`
+         * :meth:`fileUpd`
+         * :meth:`setInfo` (except changes to ``"content"``)

-      Without invoking this method, changes to any of these will be lost.
-All arguments are optional and **only work for FreeText** annotations -- because of the peculiarities of how this annotation type is implemented by MuPDF.
+      All arguments are optional and **are reserved for 'FreeText'** annotations -- because of implementation peculiarities of this annotation type.
 For other types they are ignored.

       Color specifications may be made in the usual format used in PuMuPDF as sequences of floats ranging from 0.0 to 1.0 (including both).
 The sequence length must be 1, 3 or 4 (supporting GRAY, RGB and CMYK colorspaces respectively).
+For mono-color, just a float is also acceptable.

       :arg float fontsize: change font size of the text.
-      :arg sequence text_color: change the text color.
+      :arg sequence,float text_color: change the text color.
-      :arg sequence border_color: change the border color.
+      :arg sequence,float border_color: change the border color.
-      :arg sequence fill_color: the fill color.
+      :arg sequence,float fill_color: the fill color.
 If you set (or leave) this to ``None``, then **no rectangle at all** will be drawn around the text, and the border color will be ignored.
 This will leave anything "under" the text visible.
       :arg int rotate: new rotation value.
 Default (-1) means no change.

       :rtype: bool
-      :returns: ``True`` on success, else ``False`` (or ``None`` for non-PDFs).

-   .. method:: updateWidget(widget)

-      Modifies an existing form field.
-The existing and the changed widget attributes must all be provided by way of a :ref:`Widget` object.
-This is because the method will update the field with **all properties** of the :ref:`Widget` object.

-      :arg widget: a widget object containing the **complete** (old and new) properties of the widget.
-Create this object by copying the :attr:`Annot.widget` attribute and applying your changes to it and then passing it to this method.
-      :type widget: :ref:`Widget`

    .. method:: fileInfo()